joomla/user-interface-text/A-Z.md

+#### 'a' or 'an' before H?
+* Use 'an' before a silent H: an heir, an hour
+* Use 'a' before an aspirated H: a hero, a hotel, a historian
+* With abbreviations, be guided by pronunciation: eg an HTML document

 #### Abbreviations and acronyms
 * The first time you use an abbreviation or acronym explain it in full on each page then refer to it by initials unless it’s well known, eg HTML, CSS etc.
 * If you think your acronym is well known, please provide evidence that 80% of the UK population will understand, and commonly use, the term.
 Evidence can be from search analytics or testing of a representative sample.